 Curly's immediate antagonism -- especially if he suspects Laurey might actually fancy Jud -- makes more sense here, too.
 Curly's suggestion Jud simply hang himself takes on an even uglier meaning.
 Some dialogue and action would be better if cut (like Jud's lame attempt to kill Curly with a novelty toy that's booby trapped), but much more that remains would take on new resonance.

 When Laurey and Judd are alone, it might be her initiating romance, only to have them be discovered.
 At that point she could push him away, angrily imply an attempted rape and unfairly fire the man to cover her shame.
 His brutal murder by Curly and the joke of a trial at the end?
 That would be far more potent too.
 If a production wanted to underline the violence and darkness in American history, a casting choice like this would be consistent with that goal, letting scene after scene build to a shattering conclusion, rather than simply having it come out of nowhere.
 Certainly it would be in keeping with the bold and provocative work Rodgers and Hammerstein delivered throughout their partnership.

 It would certainly be in keeping with the history of Oklahoma.
 That territory once featured such a vibrant free black population that President Teddy Roosevelt toyed with the idea of turning the area into a black-majority state.
 Needless to say, such success wasn't allowed to last.
-The prosperous black people of Tulsa were targeted by a resurgent Ku Klux Klan, the city government, the police and the white community working in concert.
+The prosperous black people of Tulsa were targeted by a resurgent Ku Klux Klan, the city government, the police and the white community all working in concert.
 A campaign of intimidation climaxed with the shameful 1921 Tulsa Race Riot in which black-owned businesses were decimated and an untold number of black people numbering in the thousands were beaten, hospitalized or killed.

 Heck, Jud could be a Native American.
 The Oklahoma Territory was the location where countless indigenous Americans were forced to relocate by the US government.
 Eventually, dozens of tribes were displaced to the area and just as government officials considered creating a black-majority state, an all-Indian state was almost formed there as well.